erdoukki/wanmonitor/README.md

+# 2022 UPDATE

+Quick FIX, autoreconnect Primary Wan when interface came down.

+# Original
-# Archived: Project has been moved to [CodingWorkshop](https://git.codingworkshop.eu.org/)!
+Archived: Project has been moved to [CodingWorkshop](https://git.codingworkshop.eu.org/)!

 This repository will probably NOT be updated anymore.
 Check [CodingWorkshop GIT](https://git.codingworkshop.eu.org/belliash/wanmonitor) for up-to-date version and other projects.